- ‘Zombie’ snakes are being reported across the country.

 Conservation Status of the Eastern Hognose Snake

-The eastern hognose snake is a species of special concern in some of the areas like New York, New Hampshire, Connecticut, and Rhode Island.
+The eastern hognose snake is a species of special concern in some areas like New York, New Hampshire, Connecticut, and Rhode Island.
 The biggest threats to these snakes are fragmentation and habitat loss, humans, and road mortality.

 Other Animals That Play Possum Like the Eastern Hognose